rafael-santiago/tulip/doc/CONTRIBUTING.md

 - I will re-implement a thing that is incorrect according to a book that I recently read.
 - I want to add some trend fancy testing idea here, because everyone is using.

 All listed aspects are bad...
-If your "idea" fits with or more of them, I still say thank you, but no.
+If your "idea" fits with one or more of them, I still say thank you, but no.

 If you have some idea but do not have any musical knowledge, you still can contribute open an [issue](https://github.com/rafael-santiago/tulip/issues) and talk about it.
 I will be really interested to known more.